 People suffering from anxiety disorders are often prone to given sleep issues:

 - Insomnia: It is a condition when a person feels difficulty in falling asleep.
 Most individuals with anxiety are known to suffer from anticipatory anxiety toward any fear, mind consuming anxious thoughts or unusual feeling of being overwhelmed.
 This anxiety level makes it tough for your mind to relax before sleep.

 - Nightmares: This condition is often common with PTSD, where a person relives trauma during an intense dream.

 - Hypersomnia or oversleeping: People in this condition may often oversleep due to extra stress or exhaustion caused by insomnia.
 Generally, both insomnia and hypersomnia occur simultaneously.

 - Nocturnal panic attacks: Around 44% to 71% of anxiety patients also experience panic disorder.
 They experience this symptom during non-REM sleep.
 In this condition, the person wakes up panicking or feeling fearful, accompanied by chest pain, sweating and increased heart rate.

 Cognitive-behavioural therapy (CBT) is one of the most effective treatment options for people experiencing mental health issues related to sleep problems.

 Psychotherapy or CBT is suggested to people with anxiety disorders.
 CBT-I is a specialization on insomnia and it applies the similar principles for treatment as the regular CBT like reframing negative thoughts while sleeping.

-Therapists often work with their patients and educate them about sleep patterns by making them recognize behaviours and thoughts interfering with their healthy sleep cycle.
-During the therapy session, patients are taught to replace disturbing sleep behaviour or thoughts with healthier reactions to induce better sleep.
+Therapists often work with their patients and educate them about sleep patterns by making them recognize behaviors and thoughts interfering with their healthy sleep cycle.
+During the therapy session, patients are taught to replace disturbing sleep behavior or thoughts with healthier reactions to induce better sleep.